 Make a Grand Entrance

-Walk through your door and pay attention to how you feel, what you see, and what you smell when you first walk in.
+Walkthrough your front door and pay attention to how you feel, what you see, and what you smell when you first walk in.
 Do you see a lot of clutter like coats and shoes?
 Is it dark and gloomy making you feel heavy?
 Do you smell pets or cigarette smoke?
 Unfortunately, we tend to not notice things in our home when we live with them for a long time.
-Looking at your entryway with the eyes of a new visitor can give you a wake up call.
+Looking at your entryway with the eyes of a new visitor can give you a wake-up call.
 Chi will sit stagnant in any clutter and will not make it far through the door if the entryway is dark and gloomy.

 - Keep the inside of your door clean.
 Polish the metal and dust on top of the frame.

-- If you can see your back door directly from your front door then chi will come in and rush out quickly.
-Place some furniture to visually block it or if that isn't possible, then hanging a crystal or wind chimes between the doors works great.
+- If you can see your back door directly from your front door, then chi will come in and rush out quickly.
+Place some furniture to visually block it or if that isn't possible, then hanging a crystal or wind chimes between the doors work great.

 Accessorizing With a Purpose

 Accessorizing your front entryway might change as your needs and life changes.
 Depending on what it is that you are wanting to work on, you can use placement, elements, and color to enhance that aspiration of your life.

 When using a western Bagua map, your front door is the career sector of your home.
 Your career is what brings in the money that allows you to have a comfortable life.
 It is also your path in life.
 Using colors and accessories that relate to your career sector will enhance the career part of your life.
 The career direction on the Bagua map is south.
 The career color is black and the element is water.
 The shape is wavy and free-flowing.

 - Setting up a water fountain near the entrance will enhance the natural flow of water energy.
 Make sure that the water is flowing into the house and not out.